Skip to content

 • utils.ts

-We also need the date picker component, but it can’t be installed using the pnpm dlx shadcn@latest add command.
+We also need the date picker component, but it’s not available to install using the pnpm dlx shadcn@latest add command, probably due to dependencies.

-Instead, we’ll need to install it manually.
+Instead, we’ll install it manually.
 It’s built using the <Popover /> and <Calendar /> components and we just installed those.

 Within the src/app/components/ui folder, create a new file called datepicker.tsx.